nanjizal/secrets4haxe/md/intro1.md

   }
 }
 ```

-Getters and setters, often the var is public and the accessors are private, they need to use the 'get_' and 'set_' preface.
+Getters and setters also use the 'var' keyword, normally 'var' is used public and the accessors are private, they need to use the 'get_' and 'set_' preface, and stard 'get' and 'set' var paramaters.
+The structure is an unusual aspect of Haxe.

 ```Haxe
 function main() ( new Test() ).haxeMessage();
 class Test {